M-Earl/AWS_SAA_Notes/notes.md

 * Clients connect to a defined port and get a response on an ephermal port
 * To access an S3 bucket, Gateway Endpoint is preferred over Instance Endpoint (unless on-prem resources)
 * VPC Peering - connect different VPCs together (not transitive)
+* Direct Connect - establishes a dedicated connection from on-premises to AWS.
+Takes months to set up
 # Disaster Recovery
 * Four Types of Disaster Recovery:
     - Backup and Restore